Adam-Klein/alklein-alation/README.md

 * Access service port through `minikube dashboard`
 * Access service through temporary forwarded port (using a tool like Lens)

+## Update strategy
+* App and Proxy deployments have strategy configured as `RollingUpdate` which should allow for a zero-downtime upgrade or rollback, with `MaxSurge` and `MaxUnavailable` set.
+I'm not sure how to manage a rolling ugprade of a load-balancer though.
+I did not have time to test the upgrade implementation.
+A `kubectl set image deployment/app alation_app:<new_ver>` would peform a rolling upgrade from the version described in the deployment `.yaml` file to the `<new_ver>`.
+Alternatively, updating the image in the deployment `.yaml` file and performing a `kubectl apply -f <deployment_file>.yaml` would have the same result.
 ## Challenges

-My first struggle was with gunicorn and workers not starting.
-I corrected a few typos and experimented to better understand the Flask syntax.

-The next challenge was in getting the docker-compose file translated properly into Kubernetes deployment and service files.
-I was able to correct some unnecessary configurations (mounting a volume for the python app).
+* Getting the docker-compose file translated properly into Kubernetes deployment and service files.

-Once I had the deployment and serivces working in kubernetes, I struggled with (and was not able to resolve) deploying to an AWS Kubernetes cluster (either deployed with Kops or an EKS instance) using Terraform.
+* I struggled with (and was not able to resolve) deploying to an AWS Kubernetes cluster (either deployed with Kops or an EKS instance) using Terraform.
 I don't know if the issue was IAM rights, a connectivity issue between components, or something wrong in the Terraform implementation.
+* I am not experienced with resource requests and limits - I understand what they are for and mean, but I was not able to determine useful values for the app and proxy

  I have worked with Python requirements enough to know that maintaining a static requirements file is adding to rather than reducing tech debt.
 I have started using requirements.in files and using python virtual environments, then running `source venv/bin/activate ; pip install pip-tools; pip-compile; pip-sync`  I am planning to re-implement the docker-compose to do this in the build.